The Florida Bar

 Citizenship

-Adoption of a child from another country is governed by federal law.
+Adoption of a child from another country is governed by federal law and the Hague Convention on International Adoption.
 Residents of Florida must comply with the state’s Chapter 63 home study requirements and follow the instructions of the U.S. Citizenship and Immigration Services of the Department of Homeland Security.
+They must also typically hire an accredited international adoption agency.

 The material in this pamphlet represents general advice.
 Because the law is continually changing, some provisions in this pamphlet may be out of date.
 It is always best to consult an attorney about your legal rights and responsibilities regarding your case.